 For those people who would like to support MHW 2017 using their own social media channels - but didn't have the time, energy or knowledge to develop their own messages - there was a document which offered a range of Posts and Tweets that they could simply cut-and-paste from.Â There were lots of message options presented for each day of MHW, and these related to the theme for that day.Â Everyone was invited to use them all, or pick and choose the ones that suited themsleves / their organisation / their location.Â Click here to download these suggestions.

 Even loading a few things to websites / Facebook pages / Twitter sites / other social media platforms made a huge difference to publicising the week.Â This also offered an easy and free way to show support for MHW.

 Tell others about your Menâ€™s Health Week 2017 Event

 The Men's Health Forum in Ireland (MHFI) always seeksÂ to promote the details of activities or events that are being held throughout Ireland during Menâ€™s Health Week on this website.Â It is hoped that this will help everyone to find out what is happening during the week, where it will be takingÂ place, and how to join in.Â It also gives some recognition and publicity to all those groups across the island that are doing something for and with men.

-These activities can include health checks, conferences, launches, games, seminars, competitions, workshops, courses, displays, health fairs, workplace mailouts ...Â Whatever the activity, everyone is encouraged to submit their details.
+These activities can include health checks, conferences, launches, games, seminars, competitions, workshops, courses, displays, health fairs, workplace mailouts ...Â Whatever the activity, everyone was encouraged to submit their details.

-There are three ways to let us know about what is happening:
+There were three ways to let us know about what was happening: